Gilberto-Mascena/projeto-agenda-spring-boot/README.md

 # Spring Boot Agenda Project

-#### This is a project for a simple contact agenda application developed with _Spring
+#### This is a project for a simple contact agenda application developed with Spring Boot.

-Boot_.
 The application allows you to perform basic CRUD operations (Create, Read, Update, Delete) to manage contacts.

 ## Features